 Communities of Practice

-The Communities of Practice* listed below are currently active or in development.
+The Communities of Practice or Communities of Interest (?) listed below are currently active or in development:

 Design and Dementia